laughlin/factual-csharp-driver/README.md

 If you are having any other kind of issue, such as unexpected data or strange behaviour from Factual's API (or you're just not sure WHAT'S going on), please contact us through [GetSatisfaction](http://support.factual.com/factual).

-# Changelog
+# Change Log

-09-30-13 Removed support for Monetize
+  * 09-30-13 - Removed support for Monetize